theadultnoble/theadultnoble/README.md

-Hi, welcome to my GitHub👋🏽.
-My name is Noble Okafor
+Welcome to my GitHub👋🏽.
+I'm Noble Okafor
 ===========================================================================
-A Software Engineer and Technical Writer
+A software developer and technical writer
 ----------------------------------------